Last Updated November 15, 2022

 In addition, if you will be tempted to overspend, taking only the amount of cash in your Black Friday budget is probably a better idea than using credit cards.

 If you use your credit card to buy something because it’s a great price, and you do not have the cash in the bank to cover it, you will end up spending more in the long run.

 For example, let’s say you charge $500 to your credit card because the deal was just too good to pass up.
 Assuming your credit card company charges you an interest rate of 17%, that $500 you spent will really cost you around $600 if you pay $25 every month.

-You can set aside your Black Friday money in these FREE Cash Envelopes.
+You can set aside your Black Friday money in these FREE Cash Envelopes found in my Resouce Library.
 These free envelopes also include a free ledger to track your spending as you’re shopping.

 8. Shop With A Friend Or Relative